quchen/stgi/README.md

 Useful applications
 -------------------

-These are some of the questions STGi answers:
+STGi was started to teach myself about the STG.
+Not long into the project, I decided to extend it to save others the many detours I had to take to implement it.
+In that sense, it can be a useful tool if you're interested in the lower-level properties of a Haskell implementation.
+I did my best to keep the code readable, and added some decent Haddock/comment coverage.
+Speaking of
+Haddock: it's an excellent tool to start looking around the project before digging into the source!

+The other benefit is for teaching others: instead (or in addition to!) of explaining certain common Haskell issues on a whiteboard with boxes and arrows, you can share an interactive view of common programs with others.
+The example programs feature some interesting cases.

 1. Does this leak memory?
-If yes, then on the heap or on the stack, and why?
+On the stack or the heap?
-2. I heard GHC doesn't have a call stack.
-How does that work?
+2. I heard GHC doesn't have a call stack?!
 3. Why is this value not garbage collected?
 4. Why are lists sometimes not very performant?
+5. How many steps does this small, innocent function take to produce a result?

 Language introduction